pantacor/pantahub-base/logs/README.md

 Various parameters are available to restrict and sort your search.

 Paging:
 You can page using the start= and page= parameters.
-Start can either be a number or a time in format "tsec[.tnano]".
-Note that for time startline paging is not supported at the moment.
+Start has to be a number a number used as offset for paging.

+Streaming:
+You can implement poll streaming by using the "after" parameter which takes an RFC3399 formatted date/time as input and ensures that results will be considered only for new entries that were added to db after that date.
+Typically you would query for logs and then use the date of last item retrieved as after= parameter until you retrieve a new item.

 Example: Get log